-This Work Plan updates and revises the 2014-2015 CTTC Work Plan for the 2015-2017 period by drawing on experiences of ARF participants and receiving guidance from ARF documents including the "ARF Cooperation Framework on Counter-Terrorism and Transnational Crime," a comprehensive document prepared by the ARF Unit based on previous ARF goals, commitments, and efforts in the CTTC field.
-The Work Plan also draws from a needs assessment of the conclusions from the various ISM-CTTC meetings.
+This Work Plan updates and revises the 2015 - 2017 CTTC Work Plan for the 2019 - 2021 period by drawing on experiences of ARF participants based on previous ARF goals, commitments, and efforts in the CTTC field.
+The Work Plan also draws from a need's assessment of the conclusions from the various ISM-CTTC meetings.